Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/normalizer.md

 Object denormalization follow the same logic : an interface behavior, implemented into a Php trait.

 On the other hand, denormalization doesn't use `getScope()` method, but mutators type hinting.
 Why implementing a denormalization by this way ?
-Because an object member which is not accessible throught a mutator shouldn't be accessible throught denormalization.
+Because an object member which is not accessible through a mutator should not be accessible through denormalization.

 With the same object structure :
 ```php